backdrop-contrib/webform/readme.md

 - torotil <https://www.drupal.org/u/torotil>

 Supporting organizations:
-This Drupal module is supported by the hosted survey-solution website Webform.com and Lullabot.
+This Backdrop module is supported by the hosted survey-solution website Webform.com and Lullabot.

 Ported to Backdrop by:
  - biolithic <https://github.com/biolithic>